Fullmeals.

 Step 2: Combine Dal Ingredients

 Transfer the rinsed lentils to a cooking pot.
-Add 1 medium diced onion, 6-7 sliced garlic cloves, 2 whole green chilies, 1/2 teaspoon of turmeric powder, and 1 teaspoon of oil.
+Add 1 medium onion, 6-7 sliced garlic cloves, 2 whole green chilies, 1/2 teaspoon of turmeric powder, and 1 teaspoon of oil.
 Pour in 3 cups of hot water.

 Step 3: Cook the Dal